Compass Point Upgrades Kimco Realty (KIM)

 What is the Fund Sentiment?

 There are 1118 funds or institutions reporting positions in Kimco Realty.
 This is a decrease of 51 owner(s) or 4.36% in the last quarter.
-Average portfolio weight of all funds dedicated to KIM is 0.27%, a decrease of 6.80%.
-Total shares owned by institutions decreased in the last three months by 0.17% to 645,105K shares.
-The put/call ratio of KIM is 7.07, indicating a bearish outlook.
+Average portfolio weight of all funds dedicated to KIM is 0.27%, a decrease of 4.84%.
+Total shares owned by institutions increased in the last three months by 0.16% to 645,064K shares.
+The put/call ratio of KIM is 7.06, indicating a bearish outlook.

 What are Other Shareholders Doing?